randomtruffles/Dominion_League/rules.md

 ### <a name="6.4"></a>6.4.
 Extensions

-If you are unable to complete your games by the deadline in [6.3](#6.3), you must request an extension from your moderator by that deadline.
+If you are unable to complete your matches by the deadline in [6.3](#6.3), you must request an extension from your moderator by that deadline.

 <a name="6.4.1"></a>6.4.1.
 If you are in tier A, you may request an extension of up to 3 days.
 In all other tiers, you may request an extension of up to 7 days.